nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `tag INDEX [o/OPTION] [tc/CHILDTAG]…​ [t/TAG]…​`

 * Tags the contact at the specified INDEX.
 The index refers to the index number shown in the displayed contact list.
   The index must be a positive integer 1, 2, 3, …​

 Currently available options for the `[OPTION]` field include:
-* `rt` Replaces the currently existing tags with the given new set of tags
+* `replace` Replaces the currently existing tags with the given new set of tags

 Examples:
 *  `tag 4 t/School t/English` Adds the tags School and English to the 4th contact.
-*  `tag 2 o/rt tc/Alexa t/English` Replaces all existing tags of the 2nd contact with the child tag Alexa and the tag English.
+*  `tag 2 o/replace tc/Alexa t/English` Replaces all existing tags of the 2nd contact with the
+   child tag Alexa and the tag English.

 #### Listing all contacts : `list`